Alammahadika/insta-collect/README.md

 ***

-## Comment Collection from Saved HTML (Experimental)
+## How to Collect Comments from HTML

 In addition to live scraping via Playwright, **Insta-Collect** also supports parsing Instagram comments directly from a previously saved HTML file.

 This feature is useful when:
-- You already have archived Instagram post HTML files
+- Download the Instagram HTML file you want to analyze (e.g., kimjongun.html).
-- You want to avoid repeated requests to Instagram
+- Place it in a folder where you have read/write access (e.g., Desktop, Downloads, or a dedicated project folder).
-- You need fast, offline comment extraction for analysis
+- Run the CLI from the folder containing your HTML file:

 ### Supported Outputs
 - **JSON** (default)